bencooling/toolup/README.md

 ## What exactly does toolup do?

-Inspired by `npm init` & `eslint --init`, toolup installs dependencies and config files for you.
+Kinda like `npm init` or `eslint --init`, toolup:
+1. Installs dependencies (babel presets, loaders, libraries)
+2. Creates config files (.babelrc, webpack.config.js)
+3. Adds a npm run script

 ## What should I do next?